aws-samples/serverless-patterns/eventbridge-webhooks/README.md

 # Inbound webhooks for EventBridge

-This pattern creates an inbound webhook from Stripe to Amazon EventBridge.
+These patterns creates an inbound webhook for various 3P (Stripe/GitHub/Twilio) to Amazon EventBridge.
 The webhook is a Lambda function URL that verifies the inbound request then forwards it to EventBridge.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-webhook-stripe
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-webhooks

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.